PCF Learned Sort: a Learning Augmented Sort Algorithm with $O(n \log\log n)$ Expected Complexity: Related Work

 \section{Related Work}

-Our research is in the context of algorithms with predictions, in particular, the sorting algorithms with predictions (\cref{sec: Algorithms with predictions}).
-There are two types of sorting algorithms, comparison sorts (\cref{sec: Comparison sorts}) and distribution sorts (\cref{sec: Distribution sorts}), and our proposed method is a distribution sort.
+Our research is in the context of algorithms with machine learning (\cref{sec: Algorithm with Machine Learning}).
+There are two types of sorting algorithms, comparison sorts (\cref{sec: Comparison sorts}) and non-comparison sorts (\cref{sec: Non-Comparison sorts}), and our proposed method is a non-comparison sort.
 However, the idea, implementation, and proof of computational complexity of our method are similar to those of sample sort, which is a type of comparison sort.
 Furthermore, our proposed algorithm and proof of computational complexity are based on those of Learned Index (\cref{sec: Learned Index}).